Texas to Florida Car Shipping

 State Insights

-Florida requires new residents to register vehicles within 30 days and mandates PIP insurance coverage that Texas doesn’t require.
+Florida requires vehicle registration within 30 days of residency and has different insurance requirements including mandatory Personal Injury Protection (PIP) coverage that Texas doesn’t require.

 What Sherpa’s Customers are Saying